pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence enabled.
+##### Requires Message Persistence

+Enable in the Admin Portal.

+Removes messages from a channel’s history.

+##### Required setting

-To accept delete requests, enable Delete-From-History for your key and initialize the SDK with a secret key.
+Enable Delete-From-History for your key and initialize the SDK with a secret key.

 ### Method(s)